Banner2.png

 (a) Documented instructions

 In general, the processor shall not go beyond what is instructed by the controller.
 However, this is admitted when the processor is obligated by EU law or Member State law to process or transfer personal data.
-In such cases, the processor must inform the controller about such requirements before commencing the processing.[35]
-This provision emphasizes the importance of carefully negotiating and drafting data processing agreements.
+In such cases, the processor must inform the controller about such requirements before commencing the processing.
+However, if the same (EU or Member State) law prohibits the processor from informing the controller due to "important grounds of public interest," there is no obligation to provide this information.
+This provision emphasises the importance of carefully negotiating and drafting data processing agreements.
 Both parties may need to seek legal advice to determine the existence of any such legal requirement.
-Regardless, any transfer or disclosure can only occur if authorized by Union law, including in accordance with Article 48 of the GDPR.[36]
+Regardless, any transfer or disclosure can only occur if authorized by Union law, including in accordance with Article 48 GDPR.[42]

 International transfers